JulianA: An automatic treatment planning platform for intensity-modulated proton therapy and its application to intra- and extracerebral neoplasms: Methods

 where $\mathbf{d} = D \cdot \mathbf{w} \in \mathbb{R}^N$ is the vector containing the dose at each of the $N$ optimisation point, $D$ is the influence matrix calculated by our in-house planning system FIonA and $\mathbf{w}$ is the spot weight vector.
 Optimising a plan means minimising $\mathcal{L}(\mathbf{d})$.

 The loss function (Equ.~\ref{equ:loss1}) is a mathematical representation of the clinical intent summarized by 6 terms c.f.\ Equ. \ref{equ:ideal1} to Equ. \ref{equ:oar_max1}.
 It can easily be extended and the tradeoff parameters $\alpha_x$ allow a human planner to control the tradeoffs.
 The placeholder $x$ stands for {\tt ideal}, {\tt hom}, {\tt min}, {\tt max}, {\tt oarmean}, {\tt oarmax}.
 However, we found that the parameter values in Tab.~\ref{tab:tradeoff_weights} work very well for the diverse set of patients in our dataset (see following subsections).
 We did not have to adjust any of the parameters in a patient specific way, which renders our method for spot weight optimisation fully automatic.
+Future work is needed to investigate whether these values are also suitable for other datasets, especially other treatment sites, than the one investigated in this work.

 Each of the 6 terms in the loss function represents a different planning goal.
 What terms are present for the OARs depends on the prescription, which is the only input to our algorithm.
 It is patient-specific and the same input a human planner would obtain.
 The prescription contains the prescribed dose $D_p$ to the target as well as mean and/or maximum dose constraints the OARs.
 A mean or maximum dose constraint for OAR $o$ is given by $\mu(o, \mathbf{d}) \leq \mu_{c}(o)$ and $D_{max}(\mathbf{d},o) \leq M_c(o)$, respectively, where $\mu(o, \mathbf{d})$ denotes the mean dose and $D_{max}(\mathbf{d},o)$ the maximum dose in OAR $o$ for dose distribution $\mathbf{d}$.
 Multiple targets with different prescribed dose levels may be present.
 JulianA can handle these situations, but for the sake of simplicity of notation we assume only one prescribed dose level.
 The terms in the loss function are given by